ligato/docs/docs/user-guide/quickstart.md

 ```

 ## 5. Managing the VPP Agent

 This section will explain:

-- How to configure the VPP dataplane through the etcd data store and VPP agent using etcdctl
+- How to configure the VPP data plane through the etcd data store and VPP agent using etcdctl
 - How to read VPP configuration data with a VPP agent REST API
-- How to connect to the VPP CLI and show the configuration
+- How to connect to the VPP CLI and show the VPP configuration
-- How to use agentctl to manage the VPP agent and Ligato components
+- How to use agentctl to manage the VPP agent

 ---

 ### 5.1 etcdctl

-The etcd data store contains configuration information in the form of key-value pairs.

-!!!
-Note
-    We will use etcdctl to interface to the etcd data store.

-VPP agent entries in the etcd data store use a prefix of `/vnf-agent`.
+VPP agent entries in the etcd data store use a prefix of `/vnf-agent/`.
 List those key-value pairs using this command:
 ```
 docker exec -it etcd etcdctl get --prefix /vnf-agent/
 ```